I’ve Found a Wild Animal

 Where to Bring Sick, Injured or Orphaned Wildlife:

-- During normal business hours (including holidays): Peninsula Humane Society & SPCA at 3027 Penitencia Creek Road, San Jose.
+• During normal business hours (including holidays): Peninsula Humane Society & SPCA at 3027 Penitencia Creek Road, San Jose.
 You can reach us at 408-929-9453.
 Although the center is closed on holidays, we still accept wildlife during normal hours.
 Information on how to contact a wildlife staff member when we are closed for holidays will be posted on our front door.
-If you have found a wild bird and are bringing it to us, please stay either outside and call us at 408-929-9453.
-We are working to protect other birds from the deadly avian influenza.

 How can I tell if the animal is truly sick, injured, or orphaned?